On the $\mathbb{Z}_p$-extensions of a totally $p$-adic imaginary quadratic field -- With an appendix by Jean-Fran\c{c}ois Jaulent: Main results and perspectives

-({\bf g}) (Results of Section \ref{nonkummercase}).
-Let $H_k^\pr$ be the maximal $p$-ramified abelian pro-$p$-extension of $k$ and consider $\Gal(H_k^\pr/\wt k)$, where $\wt k$ is the compositum of the $\Z_p$-extension of $k$; the computation of this Galois group by means of $\Log_p$-functions (Theorem \ref{initiallayer}) yields an effective method of computation of the first layer of any $\Z_p$-extension of $k$ for $p \geq 3$; let's give an example with $p=3$:
+An essential subject is to describe $H_k^\pr$, the maximal $p$-ramified abelian pro-$p$-extension of $k$ and the torsion group $\CT_k := \Gal(H_k^\pr/\wt k)$ (see \cite{NQD1986} for its cohomological definition and most of our papers for its arithmetic description, as \cite[III.2\,(c)]{Gra2005}).
+We use, numerically, suitable ray class fields, we characterize $\CT_k$ as the kernel of the $\Log_p$-function and obtain an effective method of computation of the first layer $K_1$ of any $\Z_p$-extension $K/k$.